 Contractors often need working capital to grow their business.
-Let’s explore some of the main reasons construction businesses pursue a line of credit.
+Let’s explore some of the main reasons construction businesses borrow capital and pursue a line of credit.

 Each year, inflation causes the price of materials and other goods to increase.
 Contractors have no control over the rising costs and must adapt in order to work with it.

 Preplanning and anticipating rising costs will help your construction business prepare each year.
 Having capital on hand will also reduce the shock.

 Desire to Expand Your Business

 Many construction businesses are ready to expand to multiple cities, a new home base location, or a larger service offering.
 Without a capital buffer, it can be intimidating to take the leap.